turingschool/front-end-curriculum/lessons/module-1/object-literals.md

 ## Objects

 Objects are a type of collection, or complex data type in JavaScript.
-An array is another type of collection.
 We can think of objects as a representation of real world things in computer programming.

 They are meant to bundle together two things: